tddfellow/tddfellow.github.io/source/_posts/2016-05-27-iterative-divide-and-conquer-or-how-to-solve-problems.markdown

 nineteen
 ```

-What about negative numbers in range of `-19...-10`?
+What about negative numbers in the range of `-19...-10`?
 Let's add input/output examples and see what happens if we run the program:

 ```ruby
 print english_integer(-12)    # minus twelve